asksven/azure-simianarmy/SecurityMonkey/README.md

 `getSecurityState.ps1` scans the given enviroment for security weaknesses `queryData.ps1` is a helper dumping the JSON data returned by the Security Center API

+## Features
+- Checks for VMs in an unpatched state and stops them (if `RunMode` is set to agressive)
+- Checks for VMs waiting for reboot and reboots them (if `RunMode` is set to agressive)
+- Checks certificates of Azure Webapps for expiration and warns if they expire in the next 60 days
+- Checks Storage Accounts not being encrypted and warns about them (in the future it will be enforced)
+- Checks Azure SQL Database not having TDE enabled and warns about them (in the future it will be enforced)

 ## Setup

 In order to run Security Monkey you must have set-up a service principal in your AAD and have granted permissions to the principal in your subscription(s).